 We developed these Carnival Cruise tips on a two-week Panama Canal cruise from Galveston, Texas aboard the Carnival Freedom.
 The Freedom is one of the older ships in the Carnival fleet but it was retrofitted and updated in 2004.
 Today the Freedom has many, but not all, of the fun amenities that are part of the newer Carnival Cruise ships.

-While Carnival Cruise Line hosted McCool Travel and picked up the tab for much of this glorious trip, please be certain that my message is carefully crafted for my awesome audience so that you can make informed decisions in order to Travel Happy on future trips.
+Carnival Cruise Line hosted McCool Travel but my message is carefully crafted for my awesome audience to make informed decisions in order to Travel Happy on future trips.

 About Carnival Cruise Line